PWP11/Getting-and-cleaning-data/CodeBook.md

 laying) was being carried out when the measurements were taken.

-The remaining variables are the average for each volunteer and each activity of a subset of variables from the source data.
-The variables selected from the source data are the mean and standard deviation of each measurement and have names constructed as follows:
+The remaining variables are the average for each volunteer and each activity of a subset of variables from the source data, the source data having been provided normalised (and therefore unit-free).
+The variables selected from the source data are the mean and standard deviation of each (normalised) measurement and have names constructed as follows:

 -   a letter **t** or **f** denoting whether it is a "time" measurement or the frequency domain signal from applying a Fast Fourier